 The HR Business Partners provide guidance for a variety of employment matters, including absence management, restructures, job evaluations, disciplinary issues, grievances and other workplace misconduct allegations.
 They also provide assistance on the interpretation and application of Councils employment policies and procedures.

-Learning and Organisational Development
+Organisational Development & Design

-The team supports the learning and development of all our staff, managing the corporate and departmental learning and development budgets, supporting staff to sign-up to apprenticeship programmes and putting on internal training as required.
-They also take a role in supporting people to develop on a wider level, through things such as the common room, asking and responding to questions such as 'how do we help people to embrace all things 'google'?'
+This team supports the learning and development of all our staff, managing the corporate and departmental learning and development budgets, creating new apprenticeship programmes and putting on internal training as required.